HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Experiments

-\paragraph{\textsc{Qualitative Analysis}} Finally, we qualitatively evaluate the style difference between summaries generated using individual decoders.
-Figure \ref{fig:qualitative-unguided} provides examples of generated summaries using \modelname~trained on the \textsc{Newsroom} dataset.
-For the first example, consistent with the observation from Table \ref{table:experiments-unguided}, D1 generates a highly extractive summary whereas D0 generates an abstractive summary with less copying.
-In the second example, we observe a difference in specificity of the generated summaries.
-D0 summary includes additional details like \textit{Jenson Button}'s profession and his wife's name, compared to the more general summary generated by D0.
-Note that additional experiments with analysis of the 3-decoder \modelname~model is included in Appendix \ref{appendix-3decoder}.
-Also, experiments with other values of $m(=6, 10)$ are in Appendix \ref{appendix:varying-m}.
-We found that the choice of $m$ does not significantly alter our analysis.
+Figure \ref{fig:qualitative-unguided} shows examples of the style difference between \modelname~summaries sampled from individual decoders.
+In the first example, D1 generates a highly extractive summary whereas D0 generates an abstractive summary with less copying.
+In the second example, we observe a difference in specificity: D0 summary includes additional details like \textit{Jenson Button}'s profession and his wife's name, compared to the more general summary by D0. \modelname's architecture provides easy access to such stylistically-distinct summary sets.